hunteryt17/Final_Robotics/README.md

 ## Challenges
 [These should take a similar form and structure to how you approached these in the previous projects (1 paragraph each for the challenges and future work and a few bullet points for takeaways)]
-- defining the scope of the project (esp in terms of the reinforcement learning and the rewward system)
 * Another major challenge that we faced throughout the project was defining the world and making sure that everything loaded correctly in it.
 For example, initially we tried to have a human model to represent the person in our